 Andrea Zittel.
 A-Z Time Trials [detail].
 1999.
-Five clocks, wood and steel frames, clockworks, and electric motor, each 26 x 291% x 23% [66 x 76 x 6 cm].
+Five clocks, wood and steel frames, clockworks, and electric motor, each 26 x 29% x 2 % [66 x 76 x 5 cm].
 Collection Burton S. Minkoff, Miami; courtesy Andrea Rosen Gallery, New York

 Although challenging scientific postulates, the question remains as to whether such experiments offer a sufficient margin of freedom from canonical time structures, since eventually they become the actual ground for new standards.
-This was pointed out by the French mathematician and physicist Henri Jules Poincaré in his book Science and Hypothesis (1902), where he explained construction of time.
-In Fontes of 1992, made up of four clocks with misplaced as well as missing numbers, Cildo Meireles questions the logic of fixed time-space coordinates.
+This was pointed out by the French mathematician and physicist Henri Jules Poincaré in his book Science and Hypothesis (1902), where he explained that any standard is not the truest unit of measure, but the most convenient.
+In other words, a standard constitutes a relative model, and is the result of conventions that may appear to be empirical but are in fact suppositions that scientists treat as categorical definitions.

+The notion of relativity is essential in examining experiential differences in the construction of time.
+In Fontes of 1992, made up of four clocks with misplaced as well as missing numbers, Eildo Meireles questions the logic of fixed time-space coordinates.
 Something similar happens in Klaus Rinke's installation Albert Einstein!
 When Does Baden-Baden Stop at This Train? of 1989-90.
 Consisting of a double-faced 1930s railway clock mounted on actual metal rails, the work and its nonsensical title refer to Einstein's slip of the tongue when making an inquiry during one of his trips.
 In Work No. 189. thirty-nine metronomes beating